Denis Diderot: Incarceration and release

 Angered by public resentment over the Peace of Aix-la-Chapelle, the government started incarcerating many of its critics.
 It was decided at this time to rein in Diderot.
-On 23 July 1749, the governor of the Vincennes fortress instructed the police to incarcerate Diderot, and the next day he was arrested and placed in solitary confinement in the Vincennes.
-It is during this time that Jean-Jacques Rousseau came to visit Diderot in prison and came out a changed man, with newfound ideas about the downsides of knowledge, civilization and Enlightenment—the so-called illumination de Vincennes.
+On 23 July 1749, the governor of the Vincennes fortress instructed the police to incarcerate Diderot, and the next day he was arrested and placed in solitary confinement at Vincennes.
+It was at this period that Rousseau visited Diderot in prison and came out a changed man, with newfound ideas about the disadvantages of knowledge, civilization, and Enlightenment – the so-called illumination de Vincennes.

 Diderot had been permitted to retain one book that he had in his possession at the time of his arrest, Paradise Lost, which he read during his incarceration.
 He wrote notes and annotations on the book, using a toothpick as a pen, and ink that he made by scraping slate from the walls and mixing it with wine.

-In August 1749, Mme du Chatelet, presumably at Voltaire's behest, wrote to the governor of Vincennes, who was her relative, pleading that Diderot be lodged more comfortably while jailed.
-The governor then offered Diderot access to the great halls of the Vincennes castle and the freedom to receive books and visitors providing he would write a document of submission.
+In August 1749, Mme du Chatelet, presumably at Voltaire's behest, wrote to the governor of Vincennes, who was her relative, pleading for Diderot to be lodged more comfortably during his incarceration.
+The governor then offered Diderot access to the great halls of the Vincennes castle and the freedom to receive books and visitors providing he wrote a document of submission.
 On 13 August 1749, Diderot wrote to the governor:

-On 20 August, Diderot was lodged in a comfortable room in the Vincennes, allowed to meet visitors, and to walk in the gardens of the Vincennes.
-On 23 August, Diderot signed another letter promising to never leave the Vincennes without permission.
-On 3 November 1749, Diderot was released from the Vincennes.
+On 20 August, Diderot was moved to a comfortable room in the fortess and allowed to meet visitors and walk within the gardens.
+On 23 August, Diderot signed another letter promising never to leave the prison without permission.
+On 3 November 1749, he was given his freedom.
 Subsequently, in 1750, he released the prospectus for the Encyclopédie.

 Encyclopédie

 Genesis

 André le Breton, a bookseller and printer, approached Diderot with a project for the publication of a translation of Ephraim Chambers' Cyclopaedia, or Universal Dictionary of Arts and Sciences into French, first undertaken by the Englishman John Mills, and followed by the German Gottfried Sellius.
 Diderot accepted the proposal, and transformed it.
 He persuaded Le Breton to publish a new work, which would consolidate ideas and knowledge from the Republic of Letters.
 The publishers found capital for a larger enterprise than they had first planned.
 Jean le Rond d'Alembert was persuaded to become Diderot's colleague, and permission was procured from the government.

-In 1750, an elaborate prospectus announced the project, and in 1751 the first volume was published.
+In 1750, an elaborate prospectus announced the project, and the first volume was published in 1751.
 This work was unorthodox and advanced for the time.
 Diderot stated that "An encyclopedia ought to make good the failure to execute such a project hitherto, and should encompass not only the fields already covered by the academies, but each and every branch of human knowledge."
 Comprehensive knowledge will give "the power to change men's common way of thinking."
 The work combined scholarship with information on trades.
 Diderot emphasized the abundance of knowledge within each subject area.
 Everyone would benefit from these insights.